Information about the Ancient Greek and Latin Summer school to be held in Siracusa in August 2021 can be found here:

 “KNOW THYSELF” is among the most famous sayings from ancient Greece.
 Have you ever wondered how it sounds in the original Greek?
-If you would like to familiarize yourself with the language of Homer, Plato, Pindar and Pythagoras, join us at the Exedra-Fonte Aretusa Greek Summer School on the idyllic island of Ortigia in Siracusa, city of Archimedes, for one, two, or three weeks between July 27 and August 14, 2020.
+If you would like to familiarize yourself with the language of Plato, join us at the Exedra-Fonte Aretusa Greek Summer School now on-line because of the Covid 19 crisis.

 All courses will be taught in English by George Gazis and Chiara Blanco.